 Are you looking for hiking water shoes?

 Some trails are just plain wet, whether by design or by accident.
 Think desert slot canyons, mountain paths with countless creek crossings, or any trail on a rainy summer day.
-For these places, hiking water shoes—that is, sturdy, full-coverage that can easily handle going in and out of water all day—are essential.
+For these places, hiking water shoes—that is, sturdy, full-coverage that can easily handle going in and out of the water all day—are essential.
 (They’re not a bad idea for paddling or boating, either.)

 If you need your hiking shoes to do double duty as water shoes, make sure they’re comfortable and supportive on dry trails, too.
 You’ll need excellent traction and uppers that will keep dirt and rocks out.
 The best hiking water shoes will handle water with quick-drying synthetic mesh fabric and/or drainage to make sure no water gets trapped inside.